Pupil Premium Statement

 From April 2014, the allocated money for Pupil Premium students is as follows: Children Looked After and those on Pupil Premium Plus receive £1900 a year; military children are allocated £300 a year and all other Pupil Premium children receive £935 a year.
 Students with Special Educational Needs, who are also Pupil Premium students, will therefore receive these funds, which will be used by the school to maximise and benefit each pupil on an individual basis bespoke to meeting their needs.

-Lord Grey School is committed to the development of the whole child and we provide care for students which acknowledges that young people and families at times need more than simply an academic curriculum.
+Lord Grey Academy is committed to the development of the whole child and we provide care for students which acknowledges that young people and families at times need more than simply an academic curriculum.
 We provide wrap around care before and after school, mentoring, counselling, health care through our Health Advisor, mental health provision through a partner counselling service and family support through our Family Interventions and Community Support Manager.
 Our PP strategy is bespoke, it’s targeted and it’s obvious.
 We try to engage rapidly with issues, build trust quickly and start early intervention to break down complex barriers, once and for all.
 High expectations and consistency of progress and achievement for all students is embedded throughout our school and this is enhanced further by ensuring that Pupil Premium funding is used to maximum effect.

 No one child is the same and thus this is reflected in the wide variety of ways PP funding is utilized.
 The provision provided by Lord Grey encompasses both direct approaches to ‘narrowing the gap’ and other more creative interventions, which subsequently influence academic achievement and very importantly enhance the social and emotional well-being of PP students.
 We believe that PP should be used to impact the wider school but it is also pertinent that the PP is specifically tailored to meet the needs of individual PP students, in addition to, and in different ways from, our other intervention programmes.